Push in Guilderland for more School Resource Officers

 Guilderland police say they are in favor of adding more officers to the schools, while the district told News10 they are assessing their priorities.

-According to the Guilderland School District, the Board of Education will hold a Q&A workshop on the 2022-2023 school budget Tuesday, March 15 at 7:00 p.m in the Large Group Instruction room at Guilderland High School.
-It is open to the public, but will also be live-streamed here: https://www.youtube.com/channel/UC3rV9PpqTNs1vkdrS7xHE4w/videos
+According to the Guilderland School District, the Board of Education will hold a Q&A workshop on the 2022-2023 school budget Tuesday, March 15 at 7:00 p.m. in the Large Group Instruction room at Guilderland High School.
+It is open to the public and will also be livestreamed.